kriskalwala/cloud-monitoring-notification-delivery-integration-sample-code/README.md

 ### Run Terraform Manually

 Deployment with Terraform will be automated through source code changes in GitHub.
-To test the deployment manually:
+To manually see and apply the changes Terraform makes to your Cloud project resources, do the following:

 Navigate to the desired environment folder (`environments/dev` or `environments/prod`) and run the following: